chrismontone/flasktaskr2/README.md

 # flasktaskr2
-Sample task manager project from RealPython
+Sample task manager project from <a href="https://realpython.com/">Real Python Course</a>